newtype1992/vision-journal/vision-journal/README.md

 Cloud-only MVP for a vision + habits + journal app built with Expo (React Native), expo-router, and Supabase.

+## Requirements

+- Node.js 20+ and npm
+- Expo Go app on your phone (or an iOS/Android simulator)

 ## Setup

 1) Install dependencies